RSPCA Shop Next Gen Education

 • wrens

-This assessment has been made on the basis of the type of Avian Influenza A (H5) strains currently circulating in the UK and continental Europe as of April 2022.
+This assessment has been made on the basis of the type of Avian Influenza A (H5) strains currently circulating in the UK and continental Europe.
 Other strains would require a reassessment if and when they arise.

 What to do with the birds you can handle